-- Since 2014 internet users spend more time on their mobile devices than on desktops: having a responsive website is mandatory and native mobile apps are a must-have.
+- Internet users spend more time on their mobile devices than on desktops: having a mobile-first website is mandatory and native mobile apps are a must-have.

 API Platform is a set of tools for building modern web projects.
-It is a framework for API-first projects built on top of Symfony.
-Like other modern frameworks such as Zend Framework and Symfony, it's both a full-stack all-in-one framework and a set of independent PHP components and bundles that can be used separately.
+It is a framework for API-first projects built on top of Symfony components.
+Like other modern frameworks such as Laravel and Symfony, it's both a full-stack all-in-one framework and a set of independent PHP components and bundles that can be used separately.

-- Start by creating a hypermedia REST API exposing structured data that can be understood by any compliant client such your apps but also as search engines (JSON-LD with Schema.org vocabulary).
+- Start by creating a web API exposing structured data that can be understood by any compliant client such as your apps but also search engines (JSON-LD with Schema.org vocabulary).
 This API is the central and unique entry point to access and modify data.
 It also encapsulates the whole business logic.

 See also the general design of the framework.

 Sep 15,16 2022: new edition of our conference dedicated to API Platform and its ecosystem!